cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 #### Optional flags

 *  `-f, --force` -      Delete the deployment even if there are existing live nodes for it
+* `-l, --with-logs` -        If set, then the deployment's management workers logs are deleted as well [default: False]
 *  `-t, --tenant-name TEXT` -
                         The name of the tenant of the deployment.
 If unspecified, the current tenant is used.